 The refrigerator control panel is between the freezer compartment and the fresh food compartment.
 To maintain the operating control functions of the fridge a 12 volt DC power supply is necessary, if your house battery gets below 12 volts the fridge will beep.
-You must charge your house batteries by running your generator.
+You may charge your house battery by turning your generator on.